-WBUR Tiny Desk finalist and Boston’s historic Club Passim’s 2018 Iguana Fund recipient Corey Laitman has released Seafoam, their lush and lyrical sophomore album, accompanied by a sold-out show at Signature Sounds’ The Parlor Room in Northampton, MA.
-Produced by Mark Miller of J Mascis fame and Grammy-nominated Anand Nayak, Seafoam boasts 13 expertly crafted alternative folk-pop ballads with hushed, spiritual undertones.
+WBUR Tiny Desk finalist and 2018 Passim Iguana Fund recipient Corey Laitman has released Seafoam, their lush and lyrical sophomore album, ushered into the world with a sold-out show at The Parlor Room in Northampton, MA.
+Produced by Mark Miller (J Mascis, The Pixies) and Grammy-nominated multi-instrumentalist Anand Nayak (Rani Arbo & daisy mayhem, Pamela Means, Alastair Moock), Seafoam boasts 13 expertly crafted alternative folk-pop ballads with hushed, spiritual undertones.

 In a testimonial, Laitman’s work was praised by American poet Gordon Massman as being among “those few singer-songwriters who, through undeniable talent, climb over the competitive frenzy into the public sphere.
 Corey Laitman is of that caliber, and I entreat you to listen.”

 To get in touch with Corey, get more information about Seafoam, or hear more about their upcoming and previous work, send an email to firstname.lastname@example.org, visit coreylaitman.com, or visit their bandcamp at www.coreysong.bandcamp.com.